blbadger/blbadger.github.io/pendulum-map.md

 $$
 \cfrac{dx}{dt} = y \\
-\cfrac{dy}{dt} = -ay - b \cdot sin(x)
+\cfrac{dy}{dt} = -ay - b \cdot \sin(x)
 \tag{1} $$

 Where the constant $a$ denotes friction and the constant $b$ represents the constant of gravity divided by the length of the pendulum.
-THis system of equations is nonlinear (due to the sine term) and dissipative (from the friction, $-ay$) which means that it takes a 2D area of starting points down to a 0 area.
+This system of equations is nonlinear (due to the sine term) and dissipative (from the friction, $-ay$) which means that it takes a 2D volume of starting points down to a 0 area.

 It is helpful to view the vector plot for this differential system to get an idea of where a point moves at any given (x,y) coordinate: